Andrew Budson

 Andrew E. Budson is an American neurologist, academic and researcher.
 He is a Professor of Neurology at Boston University School of Medicine, Lecturer in Neurology at Harvard Medical School, Chief of Cognitive and Behavioral Neurology and Associate Chief of Staff for Education at the Veterans Affairs (VA) Boston Healthcare System, where he also serves as a Director of the Center for Translational Cognitive Neuroscience.
-He is Associate Director and Outreach, Recruitment, and Engagement Core Leader at the Boston University Alzheimer’s Disease Research Center.
+He is Associate Director and Outreach, Recruitment, and Engagement Core Leader at the Boston University Alzheimer's Disease Research Center.

-As a cognitive behavioral neurologist, Budson has published over 150 papers and book chapters on clinical and cognitive neuroscience aspects of Alzheimer’s disease (AD), Chronic Traumatic Encephalopathy (CTE), others dementias, and normal aging.
+As a cognitive behavioral neurologist, Budson has published over 150 papers and book chapters on clinical and cognitive neuroscience aspects of Alzheimer's disease (AD), Chronic Traumatic Encephalopathy (CTE), others dementias, and normal aging.
 He has co-authored or edited eight books, including Memory Loss, Alzheimer's Disease, and Dementia: A Practical Guide for Clinicians and Seven Steps to Managing Your Memory.

-Budson is a member of American Academy of Neurology, Memory Disorders Research Society, and American Neurological Association.
-He is also on the Board of Directors, and the Medical and Scientific Advisory Committee of Alzheimer’s Association of Massachusetts and New Hampshire.
+Budson is a member of the American Academy of Neurology, Memory Disorders Research Society, and the American Neurological Association.
+He is on the Board of Directors, and the Medical and Scientific Advisory Committee of Alzheimer's Association of Massachusetts and New Hampshire.

 Education

-Budson received his Bachelor’s degree with majors in Chemistry and Philosophy from Haverford College in 1988.
-He then enrolled at Harvard Medical School, and earned his M.D. in 1993.

-Budson completed his internship in Internal Medicine at Brigham and Women's Hospital, Boston, followed by his residency in Neurology at the Harvard Longwood Program, also serving as chief resident.
-Later on, he completed a clinical fellowship in cognitive and behavioral neurology and dementia under Kirk Daffner at Brigham and Women’s Hospital in 1999, and a research fellowship in experimental psychology and cognitive neuroscience under Daniel Schacter at Harvard University, Cambridge in 2000.
+Budson received his Bachelor's degree with majors in Chemistry and Philosophy from Haverford College in 1988.
+He enrolled at Harvard Medical School, and earned his M.D. in 1993.
+He completed his internship in Internal Medicine at Brigham and Women's Hospital, Boston, followed by his residency in Neurology at the Harvard Longwood Program, also serving as chief resident.
+Later, he completed a clinical fellowship in cognitive and behavioral neurology and dementia under Kirk Daffner at Brigham and Women's Hospital in 1999, and a research fellowship in experimental psychology and cognitive neuroscience under Daniel Schacter at Harvard University, Cambridge in 2000.

 Career

 Budson started his academic career as an Instructor in Neurology at Harvard Medical School in 1998, and was promoted to Assistant Professor of Neurology in 2001, and to Lecturer in Neurology in 2005.
-He held his next appointment at Boston University School of Medicine as an Associate Professor of Neurology from 2005 till 2009, and subsequently became Professor of Neurology, as well as Faculty Member in the Division of Graduate Medical Sciences there.
+He held his next appointment at Boston University School of Medicine as an Associate Professor of Neurology from 2005 until 2009, and subsequently became Professor of Neurology, as well as Faculty Member in the Division of Graduate Medical Sciences there.
 In 2014, he held another appointment at Harvard Medical School as a Member of the Academy, and later on, in 2017, as a Chair of Science of Learning Interest Group in The Academy.

 Along with academic appointments, at VA Boston Healthcare System, Budson served as Deputy Chief of Staff from 2010 to 2012, and has been serving as Chief of Cognitive and Behavioral Neurology Section, and Program Director for VA Boston/Boston Medical Center UCNS-Certified Cognitive Behavioral Neurology Fellowship since 2011, and as Associate Chief of Staff for Education since 2012.
-He also serves as Associate Director and Leader of Outreach, Recruitment, & Engagement Core at Boston University Alzheimer’s Disease Research Center, and as Consultant Neurologist at Brigham and Women's Hospital.
+He also serves as Associate Director and Leader of Outreach, Recruitment, & Engagement Core at Boston University Alzheimer's Disease Research Center, and as Consultant Neurologist at Brigham and Women's Hospital.